nf-core/taxprofiler/docs/usage.md

 #### Profiling

+The following suggestion gives you some tips and suggestions regarding running some of the different tools specifically _within the pipeline_.
+For advice as to which tool to run in your context, please see the documentation of each tool.

 ###### Bracken

 It is unclear whether Bracken is suitable for running long reads, as it makes certain assumptions about read lengths.
 Furthemore, during testing we found issues where Bracken would fail on the long-read test data.
 Therefore nf-core/taxprofiler does not run Bracken on data specified as being sequenced with `OXFORD_NANOPORE` in the input samplesheet.
-If you believe this to be wrong, please contact us on the nf-core slack and we can discuss this.
+If you would like to change this behaviour, please contact us on the nf-core slack and we can discuss this.

 ###### Centrifuge